fistasolutions/openai-agents-fistasolutions/openaiagentssdk/agentswithopenai/03BasicConfig/README.md

 ```
 The AI assistant needs a magic key (API key) to work properly.

-This code finds the magic key hidden in a secret file (.env) and unlocks it.
+This code finds the OpenAI API key hidden in a secret file (.env), unlocks it, and sets it as the default key for our agents.

 ## Step 2: Creating a Weather Tool 🌦️
 ```python